CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 {: .note }
 > **Example:** Your company consists of the untapped characters: Gorbag, Snaga, Muzgash, Ufthak, and an Orc Veteran.
 A _Weariness of the Heart_ is played on Gorbag, requiring him to make a corruption check.
 >
-> Gorbag is carrying _The Iron Crown_ (5 corruption points), so you tap Ufthak and Musgash to help him with his corruption check.
+> Gorbag is carrying _The Iron Crown_ (5 corruption points), so you tap Ufthak and Muzgash to help him with his corruption check.
 Gorbag has a corruption point total of 5, but his roll is modified by +2 (+1 for Ufthak and +1 for Muzgash).
 He cannot fail and will only tap on a 3 or less.

 ## 9 • INFLUENCE